National University of Public Service: Communities

 Students at Ludovika-UPS organize their own respective societies of which the Special Student Societies receive particular attention due to their mission of organizing both open scientific events and leisure activities.
 These societies are located at each faculty of Ludovika-UPS and have their own set of focus with the Special Student Society for Security Policy dealing with contemporary issues of foreign and security policy, the Ostrakon Special Student Society focusing on governance and management, the Magyary Zoltán Special Student Society dealing with public administration related issues and the Szent György Special Student Society including students interested in law enforcement studies.

 Student organisations also offer opportunities for additional academic efforts and research.
 There are several special student societies operating as groups of socially sensitive intellectuals who are devoted to their (and their fellow students') talent management.
-These societies are found in all faculties of UPS and are open to students with a strong commitment to acquire deeper knowledge.
+These societies are found in all faculties of LUPS and are open to students with a strong commitment to acquire deeper knowledge.
 Another form of intellectual self-development is the participation in the so-called scientific students' associations.
 In essence, these societies provide a forum for talented students to publish and present their scientific/academic works thereby aiding them in their first steps towards PhD studies.

 Due to the work of the Erasmus Student Network (ESN), international students are always invited to events and parties organised by the various student organisations while the International Office invites international students to all relevant conferences and scientific programmes in English.
 One of the university's most popular series of events is the Ludovika Ambassadors' Forum where ambassadors accredited to Hungary share their thoughts about current issues of international affairs related to Hungary and to their respective country.

-Representing students' interests is also very important for UPS.
-The Students' Union helps students in this respect and actively participates in the work of every important decision-making body of Ludovika - UPS.
-A similar role is allocated to the Doctoral Students' Union, as it represents all PhD students of the university.
-These organizations also offer a wide range of events for students.